zkincaid/ocaml-mathsat/README.md

 Building
 ========

-Requires MathSAT 5 to be installed in a place where gcc and ld can find it.
+Requires MathSAT 5 to be installed in a place where gcc and ld can find it (e.g., `libmathsat.a` in `/usr/lib`, and `mathsat.h` in `/usr/include`).
 Also requires MLGMPIDL and OUnit to be installed through ocamlfind.
 * `make` builds the library and runs unit tests
 * `make docs` builds documentation
 * `make install` installs the library though ocamlfind